Angela Kirkham Artistic Director

 The Kirkham School of Dancing opened in March 1971 at St. Joseph’s Church Hall, Pickering.
 Angela opened the Kirkham Henry Performing Arts Centre together with Jennie Henry in 1989 .

 Angela has also taught under-privileged children, who did not want to do anything with their life, to dance and be proud of their achievements.
-She also teaches senior citizens to help them stay young and mobile. this includes a dance for Parkinson's class in York.
+She also teaches senior citizens to help them stay young and mobile. this includes a dance for Parkinson's classes.
 She believes in a strong ethical approach to teaching and has a renowned pastoral care system inplace.

 I have a long association with Kirkham Henry, starting around 1986 when my eldest son, then 2, and I came along to a parent and baby dance group shortly after the current centre opened.
 This association has continued ever since as all four of my children and myself attended classes and just before lockdown my Grandaughter started at Babybop.
 I still enjoy my weekly Adult tap and my Mum is a stalwart of Golden Gliders!
 My belief in everything that KH had to offer to the young people of Ryedale led me to becoming the first Chair of Friends of KH, many moons ago!
 I have happy memories of the day that Miss Angela and Miss Jennie announced that they wished to hand over what was their own business to the community to ensure the ongoing future of KHPA, in the form of a ‘not for profit community interest company’, which meant KH would be eligible for a much larger range of grants.
 Although my day to day involvement decreased when the children left after more than 25 years, I have continued to help out whenever possible.
 Many of you will know me as ‘Auntie Sue’ Head Chaperone at the last 2 Showcases and general dogsbody!